-- 2 tbsps. of cooking oil, divided
+- 2 tablespoon cooking oil divided

-- 2 shallots, thinly sliced, divided
+- 2 shallots thinly sliced, divided

-- 1 to 1 and ½ c. of broth
+- 1 to 1 and 1/2 cups broth

-- 150 g. of dried egg noodles
+- 150 grams dried egg noodles

-- ⅓ c. of julienned carrots
+- 1/3 cup julienned carrots julienned

-- salt and pepper, to taste
+- salt to taste

-- 1 tbsp. of vegetarian oyster sauce
+- 1 tablespoon vegetarian oyster sauce

-- 1 tbsp. of hoisin sauce
+- 1 tablespoon hoisin sauce

 - a drizzle of sesame seed oil

-- Heat 1 tbsp. of cooking oil in a wok or frying pan.
+Heat 1 tbsp. of cooking oil in a wok or frying pan.
 Saute 1 tbsp. of garlic and half of the shallots and ginger.

-- Pour in a cup of broth and bring to the boil.
+Pour in a cup of broth and bring to the boil.

-- Add the noodles, pressing down lightly to submerge them in the broth.
+Add the noodles, pressing down lightly to submerge them in the broth.
 Cook until the noodles have absorbed the liquid.
 Taste.
 If the noodles need longer cooking, add more broth, a little at a time, until the noodles are sufficiently soft for you.
 Set the cooked noodles aside.

-- Wipe the wok or frying pan clean.
+Wipe the wok or frying pan clean.
 Heat the remaining cooking oil.
 Saute the remaining garlic, shallot and ginger.

-- Add the julienned carrot, sliced green beans and shredded cabbage.
+Add the julienned carrot, sliced green beans and shredded cabbage.
 Sprinkle with salt and pepper.
 Stir fry for a couple of minutes.

-- Add the cooked noodles to the vegetables.
+Add the cooked noodles to the vegetables.
 Stir in the vegetarian oyster sauce and hoisin sauce.
 Stir fry just until everything is nicely blended.